How to write an effective business plan in 11 steps (with workbook)

 A business will only succeed if it sells something people want or need to buy.
 As you describe the products or services you will offer, make sure to explain what benefits they will provide to your target customers, how they will differ from competing offerings and what the buying cycle will likely be so it is clear that you can actually sell what you are offering.
 If you have plans to protect your intellectual property through a copyright or patent filing, be sure to mention that.
 Also explain any research and development work that is underway to show investors the potential for additional revenue streams.

-6. Market/industry analysis
+6. Market and industry analysis

 Anyone interested in providing financial backing to your business will want to know how big your company can potentially grow so they have an idea of what kind of returns they can expect.
 In this section, you’ll be able to convey that by explaining to whom you will be selling and how much opportunity there is to reach them.
 Key details to include are market size; a strengths, weaknesses, opportunities and threats (SWOT) analysis; a competitive analysis; and customer segmentation.
 Make it clear how you developed any projections you’ve made by citing interviews or research.